What to Consider While Buying A House in California!

-- Pre-Approval: While knowing how much you can afford is the first step, sellers will be much more receptive to potential buyers who have been pre-approved.
+Pre-Approval: While knowing how much you can afford is the first step, home sellers in real estate will be much more receptive to potential buyers who have been pre-approved.
 You'll also avoid being disappointed when going after homes that are out of your price range.
 With Pre-Approval, the buyer actually applies for a mortgage and receives a commitment in writing from a lender.
 This way, assuming the home you're interested in is at or under the amount you are pre-qualified for, the seller knows immediately that you are a serious buyer for that property.
-Costs for pre-approval are generally nominal and lenders will usually permit you to pay them when you close your loan.
+Costs for pre-approval are generally nominal, and lenders will usually permit you to pay them when you close your loan.

-- Have the property inspected by a professional inspector.
+Has the property been inspected by a professional inspector?

 How to Negotiate with Sellers